 Many rear-drive cars and trucks use a live axle at the rear — that is, the rear axle incorporates the differential and halfshafts into a single rigid unit that moves up and down with the rear wheels.
 Live axles are cheap and rugged and they ensure that the camber of both rear wheels remains constant as the wheels move through their suspension travel.
 The main drawback of live axles is that they are heavy, and that mass is part of the vehicle’s unsprung weight, which is detrimental to ride and handling.

-A live axle must be located — that is, its movements in all planes must be limited — and it requires some means of transmitting the torque generated by the wheels to the body of the vehicle.
+A live axle must be located — that is, its movements in each plane must be limited — and it requires some means of transmitting the torque generated by the wheels to the body of the vehicle.

 There are two basic methods for transmitting drive torque:

 - Closed driveshaft (torque tube): The first option is to enclose the driveshaft in a torque tube, connected rigidly to the axle housing and linked to the transmission via a single universal joint that allows the axle to move relative to the transmission without affecting the shaft’s rotation.
 Drive forces from the wheels are transmitted through the rigid torque tube to the transmission mount.
 Torque tubes were fairly common until the early 1960s (they were used by, among others, American Motors, Buick, and Chevrolet), but they fell out of favor because the torque tube adds significantly to the unsprung weight.

 - Open driveshaft: The second option is to leave the driveshaft open and use a universal joint on each end, allowing the axle to move relative to the driveshaft.
 Since the linkage between the axle and the driveshaft is now flexible, the driveshaft cannot transmit drive torque.
 Instead, the axle requires one or more trailing arms (also known as radius rods) to carry drive forces to the body.